CDs vs. Money Market Accounts: Which one should you choose?

 - Earn more interest when you increase your balance

-- Give you the flexibility to access your money at an ATM or via check1
+- Give you the flexibility to access your money at an ATM or via check footnote 1

 If you put your hard-earned cash in a money market account, you could potentially earn a higher interest rate, while enjoying some flexibility.
 Typically, you can access your money at an ATM and, in some cases, even write checks from your account.
 It all depends on who you open a money market account with, so if you go this route, be sure to understand the interest rates, any fees and transaction limitations.

-Great if: You want to earn more money than you would in a typical savings account, and if you’d like to take out money if you absolutely need it.1
+Great if: You want to earn more money than you would in a typical savings account, and if you’d like to take out money if you absolutely need it. footnote 1

-"If you’re looking for day-to-day flexibility and easy access to your funds1, a money market account may be a better fit."
+"If you’re looking for day-to-day flexibility and easy access to your funds footnote 1, a money market account may be a better fit."

 What’s a Certificate of Deposit?